🎂 Radar Deep Dive: traffic anomalies and notifications

 And we are reporting this.
 So if we go to radar, and we look at the signal, we'll be able to see what we are detecting as an anomaly in the signal.

-That's what So yeah, it's like a, it's an alert for us to investigate further and try to find if it's actually an outage or not, if we find the root cause, someone so the AS itself can be reporting something about it, something in the news, we end up creating an outage, because now we are sure it's not only connected with what we see, but it's actually what, what is happening, right?
+So yeah, it's like a, it's an alert for us to investigate further and try to find if it's actually an outage or not, if we find the root cause, someone so the AS itself can be reporting something about it, something in the news, we end up creating an outage, because now we are sure it's not only connected with what we see, but it's actually what, what is happening.

 Both of them on social media acknowledged issues with their networks.